 Research using information in census records, data and documents available at Nottinghamshire Archives, and other local historical records, there are names of families living in Wollaton in the 1800s whose families still live in the area.
 It is hoped that the Family History Group team can connect those families, their homes, and family history to form an important record of village life.
 Currently members of the team are each researching either one or two families and results so far can be seen in folders at the Dovecote.
 But there are gaps!
 Maybe you remember these families and can help fill in some information.

-Photograph album of Weddings at St Leonard's Church.
+Weddings at St Leonard's Church.

 If you were married at St Leonard's Church and could let us borrow a photograph, this can be scanned, returned and a copy featured in the album.
 These photographs are very popular indeed with visitors to the Dovecote Museum.
 Please contact the Secretary via the Feedback page or see Marilyn Nurse at one of our meetings.